 Read more about accara in Dakar

 Surrounded on three sides by the Atlantic, Dakar is awash in fresh seafood.
 Hardly a day goes by that you don’t want to be sitting within view of the sea, dining on local fish caught that morning.
 Common hauls include carpe rouge (red snapper), prawns, lobster, sea urchin, tilapia, thiof (a type of grouper), giant barracuda, tuna, lotte (monkfish), snapper, swordfish, mackerel, and yaboy (sardinella), and that’s just the tip of the iceberg.
-At the daily fish market/spectacle on the beach at Soumbédioune, you’ll see all of these and more being carried off the pirogues (handcarved, brightly painted canoes) and put to immediate sale in the fading afternoon light.
+When we visited the daily fish market/spectacle on the beach at Soumbédioune, we saw all of these and more being carried off the pirogues (handcarved, brightly painted canoes) and put to immediate sale in the fading afternoon light.

 Read more about local seafood in Dakar